 As I walk back to the tent, McKinney puts a finger to his lips and points behind me.
 A herd of caribou stares at us from the brush, a stone’s throw away.
 A large bull, 400 pounds with towering black velvet antlers, locks eyes with me for a long moment, then snorts and turns, the rest of the herd following.
 Within moments they casually exit the bush, wade the creek and the river and disappear into the far timber.
 Six days unsuccessfully chasing caribou, with every man-made advantage of speed and vision and range, and the cud-chewing bastards got the drop on me.

 McKinney tells me to wear the .44 at all times—cooking, writing, doing dishes, ducking behind the large thatch of bushes across the creek we’ve designated as the bathroom.
-“Grizzlies hunt the caribou,” he reminds me.
+“Grizzlies hunt the caribou,” he says.

 I fry slices of bread for breakfast alongside a half dozen scrambled eggs with cubes of buffalo sausage.
 Over the satellite phone, Lana relays that none of McKinney’s plane-owning friends are available to deliver parts: Two have engines undergoing maintenance, one is guiding a hunt and the other is heading to Michigan for a family reunion.
 “Well, we’ll need an airstrip at some point,” McKinney says to me, taking the shotgun and handing me the pistol, and we walk off in search of a runway.